haskell/blog.haskell.org/content/case-study-foreign-integration-js-browser/index.md

 During this journey I was using [purescript-halogen](https://github.com/purescript-halogen/purescript-halogen) library - a typesafe, declarative VDOM framework based on [The Elm Architecture](https://guide.elm-lang.org/architecture/).

 However, with all the joy that the Haskell-like web programming brought me, I couldn't shake the feeling that there is a room for improvement.
 From the small things that are always annoying in polyglot stacks (like FE-BE JSON encoding discrepancies or lack of code sharing), to sometimes very illegible `purs` compiler error messages and of course lack of a lot of language features.
-This is not my intention to criticize - for a language this small I was amazed by the number and quality of existing tools and frameworks and a plenty of documentation; the overall experience exceeded my expectations by far.
+This is not my intention to criticize - for a language this small I was amazed by the number and quality of existing tools and frameworks and plenty of documentation; the overall experience exceeded my expectations by far.
 I would still recommend PureScript to anyone that wants a lightweight, easy to setup web language with strong type system.

 However the mentioned shortcomings were why I was closely following the development of the GHC JS backend, wishing to port the `purescript-halogen` library to GHC as soon as it's possible.
 A fruit of this labour was recently released as [haskell-halogen](https://github.com/Swordlash/haskell-halogen).